- Studying in New Zealand

 Computing/digital technologies clarifications

-Explanatory Note 3 gives examples of the digital media types and outcomes.
+Explanatory Note 3 gives examples of digital media types and outcomes.
 If learners are researching print media it should be multi-page.
 The outcome must represent an integration of digital media types that are produced in different applications.

-The Conditions of Assessment document states that the assessor should provide opportunities for learners to explore a range of digital media outcomes in order to discuss the software resources, tools, techniques, design elements and ethical considerations used in their development.
+The assessor should provide opportunities for learners to explore a range of digital media outcomes in order to discuss the software resources, tools, techniques, design elements and ethical considerations used in their development.

 - software resources

 - ethical considerations.

 Evidence in this standard should include screenshots or scans of the original media, with the learner making clear reference back to the media being researched.